Jermaine0Forbes/AvaWebsite/readme.md

 - ~create the recent-arrivals page~

 **Currently**
-- The pagination works with the recent-arrivals page.
-There are still a few bugs, but it generally works.
-Now, I have to figure out how to integrate the filter sidebar to make the get requests.
+- The filter sidebar finally works...for the most part.
+I'm relieved since it took me some time to complete so it works.
+I still need to work on the pagination to see how it works if there is only 0 results or only 4 pages.